 The Department of Veterans Affairs (VA) evaluates veterans with a variety of disabling conditions after they are discharged from military service.
 A "service-connected" disability means the disability was a result of a disease or injury incurred or aggravated during active military service.
 The VA uses the Schedule for Rating Disabilities in Title 38, U.S. Code of Federal Regulations, Part 4 to assign ratings.
 These ratings are graduated according to degrees of disability on a scale from 0 to 100 percent, in increments of 10 percent.
 The ratings determine the amount of compensation payments made to the veterans.
 A zero-rating, which is different than having no rating at all, means a disability exists but it is not so disabling that it entitles the veteran to compensation payments.

 Service-connected disability ratings are not necessarily correlated with having a disability, as defined by the ACS questions.
 Veterans can receive a service-connected disability rating for a variety of conditions.
 Caution should be used when trying to correlate the two concepts using ACS data.

-PDF version of this document [PDF - 8.1K]
+PDF version of this information [PDF - 8.1K]